NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Speed &lt;x&gt; Waste Heat Function of Temperature Curve Name

 The name of a bi-quadratic performance curve (ref: Performance Curves) that parameterizes the variation of the waste heat recovery as a function of outdoor dry-bulb temperature and the entering coil dry-bulb temperature for Speed &lt;x&gt;.
 The output of this curve is multiplied by the rated recoverable waste heat at specific temperature operating conditions (i.e., at temperatures different from the rating point).
 The curve is normalized to a value of 1.0 at the rating point.
 When the fuel type is electricity, the field is either left blank or ignored by the program.

+#### Field: Zone Name for Evaporator Placement

+This input field is name of a conditioned or unconditioned zone where the secondary coil (evaporator) of a heat pump is installed.
+This is an optional input field specified only when user desires to extract heat from the zone via secondary coil.
+Heat extracted is modeled as internal gain.
+If the primary DX system is a heat pump, then the zone name should be the same as the zone name specified for placing the secondary cooling DX coil.

+#### Field: Speed &lt;x&gt; Secondary Coil Air Flow Rate

+This input value is the secondary coil (evaporator) air flow rate when the heat pump is working in heating mode or the secondary coil (condenser) air flow rate when the heat pump is working in cooling mode.
+This input field is auto-sizable.

+#### Field: Speed &lt;x&gt; Secondary Coil Fan Flow Scaling Factor

+This input field is scaling factor for autosizing the secondary DX coil fan flow rate.
+The secondary air flow rate is determined by multiplying the primary DX coil rated air flow rate by the fan flow scaling factor.
+Default value is 1.25.
+If the secondary coil fan flow rate is not autosized, then the secondary coil fan flow scaling factor is set to 1.0.

+#### Field: Speed &lt;x&gt; Nominal Sensible Heat Ratio of Secondary Coil

+This input value is the nominal sensible heat ratio used to split the heat extracted by a secondary DX coil (evaporator) of a heat pump into sensible and latent components.
+This is an optional input field.
+If this input field is left blank, then pure sensible internal heat gain is assumed, i.e., sensible heat ratio of 1.0.

+#### Field: Speed &lt;x&gt; Sensible Heat Ratio Modifier Function of Temperature Curve Name

+This input field is name of sensible heat ratio modifier biquadratic curve.
+The value of this curve modifies the nominal sensible heat ratio for current time step depending on the secondary zone air node wet-bulb temperature and the heating DX coil entering air dry-bulb temperature.
+This is an optional input field.
+If this input field is left blank, then the nominal sensible heat ratio modifier curve value for temperature is set to 1.0.

+#### Field: Speed &lt;x&gt; Sensible Heat Ratio Modifier Function of Flow Fraction Curve Name

+This input field is name of sensible heat ratio modifier curve as function of secondary air flow fraction.
+The value of this curve modifies the nominal sensible heat ratio for current time step depending on the secondary coil air flow fraction.
+This is an optional input field.
+If this input field is left blank, then the sensible heat ratio modifier curve value for flow fraction is set to 1.0.

 Following is an example input for a multi-speed heating DX coil.